salomonMuriel/personalSite/src/data/services/index.md

 ---
 category: 'services section'
-title: 'Services'
+title: 'Consultancy'
-subtitle: 'What I do'
+subtitle: 'What I can do for You'
 ---